Common Business Problems

 • High RPM motor.
 Moves fast, talks fast, and thinks fast

-• Loves a challenge, and the bigger – the better
+• Loves a challenge, and the more significant – the better

-• Willing to take significant risks because of a personal belief that their judgement is usually right
+• Willing to take substantial risks because of a personal belief that their judgment is usually right

 • Fearlessly challenges the status quo